Education, Society, and Human Development Undergraduate Program

 Education for Social Justice

 This concentration prepares you to acquire a critical understanding of educational theory, research, policy, and practice from an interdisciplinary perspective across the educational pipeline (PK through Higher Education) with a focus on challenging inequality and promoting equity and social justice.
-Watch our video to learn more about the concentration here.

 -